Tuesday’s rainfall breaks daily record, more rain to come

 Don’t put away those umbrellas just yet.

-Chelsea Kryston, NWS meteorologist, said rain is expected in Kingman tonight, and last through Thursday.
+Chelsea Kryston, NWS meteorologist, said rain is expected in Kingman to last through Thursday.
 She said to expect a total of .20-.30 inches.

 SUBMIT FEEDBACK